 If you are looking for a pair of high-quality headphones that also give back to the community, then LSTN Headphones is the perfect choice for you.
 With their superior sound quality and commitment to giving back, LSTN Headphones is the best way to listen to music and make a difference in the world at the same time.

 Below is a Q&A with the founder of LSTN, Bridget Hilton.

-LSTN has been up and going for almost 2 years now, tell us about some of the most exciting things that running a social enterprise has brought to your life?
+LSTN has been up and going for years now, tell us about some of the most exciting things that running a social enterprise has brought to your life?

 What was the greatest challenge in getting LSTN off the ground?

 Bridget: It’s an insanely crowded market, so before we launched, we made a list of every blog, magazine, newspaper etc. that we’d ever heard of and sent them a product to test the sound quality out.

 We wanted to make sure that people didn’t think it was a pity purchase – LSTN has amazing quality products and the cause is the cherry on top.

 The sound and look of our products is incredibly important to us and having many publications and thought leaders rave about the product legitimized us.

 How did LSTN’s relationship with Starkey Hearing Foundation come to happen?

 Bridget: The company was started because we saw a video of a woman hearing for the first time.
 We were inspired by the video to find a charity that did this – and we found Starkey.
 When we reached out, it was before we even had product, all we had was prototypes.